menisadi/menisadi.github.io/_portfolio/telegram-bot.md

 --Just search for "[@textchessbot](https://t.me/textchessbot)" on Telegram and start a conversation with the bot.
 It will guide you through the process of starting a new game.--
 At the moment the hosting service is causing some problem.
 In order to use the bot you would have to clone the repository and run it locally.

+## Update: terminal CLI version

+For those who live in the terminal and prefer to stay there instead of using an app, I ported the bot into a terminal CLI you can install from PyPI as `play-ch0`.
+Source code lives on [GitHub](https://github.com/menisadi/ch0).

 ## Source code

 The source code for my chess Telegram bot is available on [GitHub](https://github.com/menisadi/ChessBot).
 Feel free to explore, contribute, or use it as a reference for your own projects.

 *Note: This blog post is about a personal project and is not affiliated with or endorsed by Telegram or any official chess organizations.*